lhypds/tcopy/README.md

 ---------

 It will use the txt file as a shared file between two computers.
-2 computers must have access to the file.
+2 computers must both have access to the file.

 * Mode setup
 Set `STORE_TYPE` to `file`.